ai-club-uwmadison/ai-club-uwmadison.github.io/README.md

 You can join AI at UW in one of the following capacities.

 #### Engineering Manager
 Run your own engineering team to build the project of your teams.
+Email us your project proposal today at aiclubuwmadison@gmail.com!

 #### Associate Executive
 Join the executive board, prove yourself and become a full-time executive.